Wednesday, October 11

-Join 7th grade students at Bayshore Preserve as they explore the Johns Creek and estuary ecosystems at Bayshore Preserve!
+Join 7th grade students at Bayshore Preserve as they explore both Johns Creek and estuary ecosystems.

 This training will cover the interesting history of Bayshore Preserve, our four activity stations, and your role as a volunteer.
 The four stations are freshwater macroinvertebrates (stream bugs), stream flow and stream habitat, tidal life, and salinity.
+Bayshore FieldSTEM® is a partnership with Puget Sound Estuarium and the Shelton School District.
 Tidal life and salinity require about 0.5 miles of walking round trip, stream flow requires about 0.25 miles of walking, and macroinvertebrates requires about 0.1 miles of walking.

-This training is required.
-After attending the training, volunteers can sign up to teach and/or assist in lessons for a half day (about 4 hours) or a full day (about 8 hours).
+This training must be completed prior to volunteering.
+If you cannot make this training but want to participate please fill out the form and be sure to add that information in the comments section.
+After attending the training, volunteers can sign up to lead and/or assist in lessons for a half day (about 4 hours) or a full day (about 8 hours).
 Learn more about the program here.

 9:00 am – 2:00 pm

 Student field days

 FieldSTEM is a registered trademark and program of the Pacific Education Institute www.pacificeducationinstitute.org.